Written by Benjamin Bowles

 Shipping wine, beer, and liquor have special rules and regulations.
 If you’re in the industry you surely know more about this than I do.
 If you need a refresher on the rules, or some packaging suggestions try these resources:

-Everyone who’s ever shipped anything has a horror story on one of these carriers.
-Every shipper had a package get lost by one carrier or the other, swore to never use them again, and only had great experiences with their competitor.
-You’ll get a preference eventually, but right now during this pandemic, it’s most important you just get started and get the best rate.
-Do your due diligence and compare the rates for all your package sizes.
-You can also mix and match any of these carriers to suit the best rates for each package size.
+Everyone who’s ever shipped anything has a horror story on one of the package carriers.
+Every shipper had a package lost by one carrier, swore to never use them again, and only had great experiences with their competitor.
+I recommend you compare them all to see which will give you the best rates for your package sizes.
+You can always mix and match any of these carriers to use the best rates for each package size.

-Since this is a quick start guide to start shipping for the lowest cost, I whole-heartedly recommend the United States Postal Service as your Pandemic Package Carrier (PPC for short) for the following reasons:
+Since this is a quick start guide to start shipping quickly, I whole-heartedly recommend the United States Postal Service for the following reasons:

 - Easy to create and print package labels at home (admittedly, the others can do this too but USPS’ system is more straightforward)

 - Free boxes – It’s hard to beat free boxes.